Vsinichenko/question_answering/README.md

 Then, run `python main.py`

 To use your custom example, create a folder inside `examples` and organize is similar to the `NFLseason` sample.
 You may provide multiple sources.
+Different languages are supported.

 Then, go to `config.py` and modify the folder name.